Aneesh241/drug-conflict-detection/README.md

 Place new tests in `tests/` directory.
 Use fixtures from `conftest.py` for model setup.

 ## ⚕️ Medical Disclaimer
 This repository is for **educational and prototyping purposes only**.
 It does **not** provide medical advice and must **not** be used for real clinical decision making.
-Always consult qualified healthcare professionals.
+Always consult qualified healthcare professionals .

 ## 🤝 Contributing
 1. Create a feature branch (`git checkout -b feature/name`).